colombelli/bioselector/README.md

 The application was built using Electron backended by Python/R/Rcpp and frontended with React framework utilizing a template provided freely by [Creative Tim][creative-tim].

-After more testing and a formal paper submission, this README will be updated with a detailed usage and installation guide.
+After more testing, this README will be updated with a detailed usage and installation guide.

 ## Screenshots